mbregvadze-smartsoft/Slot-Game/README.md

 - If the spin is winning:
   - Show multiplier wheel animation (the winning amount appears in the center of the wheel) and corresponding symbol animations.
-- If the win > 3x the bet → show Big Win animation.
-- If the win ≤ 3x → show regular 🟩 Win.
-- Winning lines are provided in the Photoshop file and must be applied to the board accordingly.

 ## 🌀 Special Symbols